 Despite the project’s complexities, the Medical Offices and Cancer Center came together in close to half the time as a typical hospital build, partially due to this being an outpatient facility not subject to strictest OSHPD requirements while still incorporating the intensity of many hospital-like functions.
 Arup helped Kaiser achieve their construction schedule and budget through lifecycle cost analysis and careful selection of the MEP systems, value engineering sessions, and design-assist coordination with the contractors.

 The team took an integrated design and project delivery approach and worked closely with the design-assist contractors on systems coordination.
 The project was fast-tracked, and the construction document packages were completed in four months after design development approval.

 The systems themselves within the facility were highly integrated, particularly lighting and HVAC.
 In order to save energy, room occupancy sensors were integrated to command the HVAC systems when spaces were deemed to be occupied.
-Overall, the team is targeting 30% energy savings in kilowatt hours, 22% annual cost savings to a baseline building, and LEED Gold certification.
+Overall, the team targeted 30% energy savings in kilowatt hours and 22% annual cost savings over a baseline building to achieve LEED Gold certification.